 Under the Department's Early Intervention Program ("EIP"), when a designated threshold is triggered, Risk Management Bureau staff prepare an overview of the officer's entire history with the Department and their commanding officer is asked to make a recommendation regarding potential intervention to the Early Intervention Committee.
 The Early Intervention Committee then makes a final decision for the commanding officer to implement.
-The data presented in this report reflects all of the uniformed members of the service ("UMOS") who were reviewed for potential intervention between January and March 2021.
+The data presented in this report reflects all of the uniformed members of the service ("UMOS") who were reviewed for potential intervention between April and June 2021.

-During that period, 190 UMOS were assessed for potential early intervention.
-One-hundred and fifty-two UMOS were assessed due to having three or more declinations to prosecute in a 12-month period in certain specified categories.
-Twenty-two UMOS were assessed due to their recent history of overall CCRB complaints.
-Twenty UMOS were assessed due to having at least one racial profiling or racial slur complaint.
+During that period, 137 UMOS were assessed for potential early intervention.
+Eighty-two UMOS were assessed due to having three or more declinations to prosecute in a 12-month period in certain specified categories.
+Seventeen UMOS were assessed due to their recent history of overall CCRB complaints.
+Thirty-seven UMOS were assessed due to having at least one racial profiling or racial slur complaint.
 It should be noted that in the case of officers who trigger review by the Early Intervention Committee due to racial profiling or slur complaints or overall CCRB complaints, that most complaints will still be pending, meaning no determinations have been made, at the time the officer is reviewed by the Early Intervention Committee.
 To the extent such complaints are subsequently substantiated, they are handled by the Department's disciplinary system, separate and apart from EIP.
-One UMOS was assessed due in part to their recent history of use of force.
-One officer that was assessed this quarter had previously been reviewed by the Early Intervention Committee.
+One UMOS was assessed as the result of a referral from their Commanding Officer.
+Two UMOS who were assessed this quarter had previously been reviewed by the Early Intervention Committee.

-The assessment of these 190 UMOS, first by their commanding officers, then by the Early Intervention Committee, resulted in some type of intervention being ordered for 14 UMOS and no intervention ordered for the remaining 176.
+The assessment of these 137 UMOS, first by their commanding officers, then by the Early Intervention Committee, resulted in some type of intervention being ordered for 26 UMOS and no intervention ordered for the remaining 111.
 A significant percentage of the UMOS for whom no intervention was ordered had triggered review by virtue of declinations to prosecute that resulted from